Lee Clark (footballer): Al-Merrikh

 On 7 March 2021, Clark was appointed as the new manager of Sudanese club Al-Merrikh and described the opportunity as an 'exciting' and 'different' experience.
 He took charge of his first game - a 2–1 win over Hilal Al-Fasher in the Sudan Premier League on 9 March 2021.

 Clark's first experience of the CAF Champions League was a 3–0 away defeat to Simba of Tanzania on 16 March 2021 after which he blamed the loss on 'sabotage'.

 On 19 June 2021, Al-Merrikh announced Clark had resigned as manager.

 Al-Ittihad

 In November 2021, Clark was appointed manager of Al-Ittihad of the Oman Professional League and drew 0–0 with Al-Nahda during his first game in charge.

 Return to Al-Merrikh

 On 29 January 2022, Al-Merrikh announced the return of Clark as their manager.

 However, Clark was sacked just 51 days later following a 3–1 defeat to Al Ahly in the CAF Champions League.

+Rotherham United

+On 18 March 2026, Clark was appointed manager of Rotherham United until the end of the 2025–26 season.
+Rotherham were relegated to League Two with Clark winning one of his nine matches.
+On 2 May 2026, after the away defeat to Wycombe Wanderers, Clark announced that he had failed to agree a new deal with the club and had left the club.

+Hartlepool United

+On 14 May 2026, he was appointed as head coach of National League club Hartlepool United.
+Speaking following his appointment, Clark said "We're all going to try our utmost to get this club back into the Football League, without putting any timescales on it, that's the goal...
+I just felt this was an opportunity, even though I'm coming down a level, that I couldn't turn down because of what the outcome can be if we get it right."
+They won the opening match of the 2026–27 season, defeating Barrow 2–0 at Victoria Park.
+Clark resigned from his position following a 3–1 home defeat to Worthing on 19 September 2026.
+It was Hartlepool's sixth defeat in seven league games and left the club in 19th place in the table.

 Personal life

-Clark's son, Bobby, plays as a midfielder for RB Salzburg and featured during Liverpool's 1-0 victory in the Carabao Cup final against Chelsea in February 2024, before scoring his first professional goal in a UEFA Europa League Round of 16 Second Leg tie against Sparta Praha on 14 March 2024.
+Clark's son, Bobby, plays as a midfielder for Derby County.
+His brother-in-law is Paul Baker, a former professional footballer.
+Clark is a Newcastle United supporter.

+In 2025, Clark was declared bankrupt over an unpaid business loan.